Pacific Highway (Australia): Safety

 The Pacific Highway was one of the most dangerous and deadly stretches of road in Australia, partly due to its high traffic levels.
 Between 1995 and 2009, over 400 people died on the highway.
 In 1989, two separate bus crashes, the Grafton bus crash (in which 21 people died) and the Kempsey bus crash (in which 35 died) on the highway were two of the worst road accidents in Australia's history.
 In 2010, 38 people died on Pacific Highway, and in 2011, 25 people.
 Over the past 15 years, the New South Wales Roads & Traffic Authority reports that about 1,200 people have been injured each year.

-In January 2012, a ute swerved into the path of a B-double truck, which then veered off road and crashed into two houses at Urunga.
+In January 2012, a ute swerved into the path of a B-double truck, which then veered off-road and crashed into two houses at Urunga.
 11-year-old boy Max McGregor, who was sleeping in one of the houses, and the ute driver died from the incident.
 Another seven people were taken to Coffs Harbour Hospital.
-It was found that the ute driver had a blood alcohol concentration of 0.245, five times over the limit and is equal to about 25 to 30 standard drinks.
+It was found that the ute driver had a blood alcohol concentration of 0.245, five times over the limit, equal to more than 25 standard drinks.
 The section of the highway through Urunga was bypassed in 2016.

 Much of the danger of Pacific Highway lay in the fact that it contained long stretches of undivided road along which all types of vehicles, including private automobiles, buses, vans and trucks, simultaneously travelled at speeds approaching and in excess of 100 km/h.
 The undivided sections carried a high risk of head-on collisions.
 This was relieved to an extent by the provision of regular passing lanes, but these did not fully cope with the high level of traffic during holiday periods.
 After the 1989 crashes, the investigating coroner, Kevin Waller, recommended that the highway be fully divided along its entire length.
 Motorists surveyed by the National Roads and Motorists' Association (NRMA) voted Pacific Highway the worst road in New South Wales in 2012.